Rubinhuang9239/Spherical-Merge/README.md

 * Chose Live Port

-Setting for live from USB and HDMI are slightly diffenent.
+Settings for live from USB and HDMI are slightly diffenent.

 * Headset Mode